imanuelr/sch3lp.github.io/_posts/2016-07-05-the-lead-developer-conference-day-2.md

 I never thought about discussions or conversations like this, but it makes **SO** much sense.

 Then I learned about the _Occupy Together_ hand signals.
 Where you can announce your intent, without interrupting, to the participants in the conversation.
-Click the image for a clarifying explanation, or watch Ryans talk when it gets released.
+Click the image for a clarifying explanation, or watch [Ryans talk](https://vimeo.com/album/4045988/video/173255458).

 [![]({{site.url}}/public/assets/2016-07-05-the-lead-developer-conference-day-2/occupy-hand-signals.jpg)](https://www.youtube.com/watch?v=dhJWd8-YAso)